javiermontanana/grade5theory/_ah-very-basics/basic.md

 what is a note
 a note is a sound that has a certain duration and a certain pitch.

-notes look like this ....
+notes look like this:
+[picture] crotchet, quavers, minim, semibreve ....

-we will see what all those mean later. they indicate the duration
+We will see what all those mean later.

-Introduce pitch
+Those different kinds of notes indicate the duration of the note.

+Pitch refers to how high or low a note is.
-The circle bit of the note is called the notehead, and we indicate the pitch by placing the notehead on a certain position on the staff or stave.
+The circle bit of the note is called the notehead, and we indicate the pitch by placing the notehead on a certain position on the staff.

 ## Staff

-the staff is consists of 5 horizontal lines, and it is there so that we can write notes in it allowing us to see the position and thus the pitch.
+The staff consists of 5 horizontal lines, and it is there so that we can write notes in it allowing us to see the position and thus the pitch.
+[picture] higher note - lower note

 On the staff, notes can be on a line
 [picture]labelled 1st line, 2nd line, ...